spatie/laravel-route-attributes/README.md

 ### Resource controllers

+> It is recommended to read ["Resource Controllers"](https://laravel.com/docs/8.x/controllers#resource-controllers) section in the Laravel docs before using this feature

-To register resource controller, use `Resource` attribute as shown in the example below.
+To register [resource controller](https://laravel.com/docs/controllers#resource-controllers), use `Resource` attribute as shown in the example below.

 You can use `only` or `except` parameters to manage your resource routes availability.